ColoradoChristianUniversity/CIS-230-SP25/Ethics/Gabe/Week 07.md

 ## My Choice

-"I would choose option 3 for the first time around.
+I would choose option 3 for the first time around.
 I believe that option 1 does not tend to the call of extending grace.
 Option 2 does not allow for there to be accountability.
 Even if there is not an issue with this project, if he continues in the future, there could be major issues.
 Option 3 holds integrity and offers grace.
 It allows the friend to be able to take the experience and learn from it and make sure that he is not heavily reliant on AI.
 It brings honesty and shows compassion.
 It also protects the company as you and your friend look to fix the issues.